-- a.
-Shelter providers are responsible for determining the appropriate staffing ratios to ensure the safety of staff/clients and delivery of services in their facility - i.
-The City may require minimum staffing ratios in the Service Agreements with shelter providers - b.
-A minimum of two staff must be on shift at all times during a shelter's hours of operation (unless an exception has been granted in writing by the City) - i.
-When on shift, all staff must be alert and attentive to the activities within the shelter - ii.
+- Transitional housing program providers are responsible for determining the appropriate staffing ratios to ensure the safety of staff/residents and delivery of services in their facility - The City may require minimum staffing ratios in the Service Agreements with transitional housing program providers - b.
+A minimum of two staff must be on shift at all times during a transitional housing program's hours of operation (unless an exception has been granted in writing by the City) - i.
+When on shift, all staff must be alert and attentive to the activities within the facility - ii.
 Sleeping while on shift is prohibited - c.
-Shelter staff will conduct and document regularly scheduled rounds during all shifts of a shelter's operations - Rounds include but are not limited to bed checks, bathroom checks, and checks for secured and unobstructed entry/exits - d.
-Shelter providers will develop and implement a policy and procedure for inspecting a client's bed, room and/or personal belongings if such an inspection is considered necessary in order to maintain the safety and security of staff, clients, and the good condition of shelter property
+Staff will conduct and document regularly scheduled rounds during all shifts of a transitional housing program's operations - i.
+Rounds include but are not limited to bed checks, bathroom checks, and checks for secured and unobstructed entry/exits - d.
+Transitional housing program providers will develop and implement a policy and procedure for inspecting a resident's bed, room and/or personal belongings if such an inspection is considered necessary in order to maintain the safety and security of staff, residents, and the good condition of the facility and its property